muskan-khushi/PolicyPal-Deployed/README.md

-Certainly!
-Below is an upgraded, polished, and more visually appealing version of the PolicyPal README.
-It’s structured for maximum reader engagement, clarity, and "classiness", making your project stand out:

 # ✨ PolicyPal: AI-Powered Policy Document Q&A ✨

 Unlock the full potential of your policy documents! **PolicyPal** lets you effortlessly upload your PDFs and ask complex, natural language questions.
 Powered by a **local Large Language Model (LLM)** and built with modern microservice architecture, PolicyPal delivers human-like, reasoned answers—instantly telling you if a claim is approved or rejected, and why.